 The foregoing list is not intended to be exhaustive, and there may be other key risks that are not listed above that are not presently known to us or that we currently deem immaterial.
-Should one or more of these or other risks or uncertainties materialize, or should any of the underlying assumptions prove incorrect, actual results may vary in material respects from those expressed or implied by the forward-looking statements made by us contained in this Annual Report on Form 20-F. As a result of the foregoing, readers should not place undue reliance on the forward-looking statements contained in this Annual Report on Form 20-F. The forward-looking statements contained in this Annual Report on Form 20-F are expressly qualified in their entirety by the foregoing cautionary statements.
+Should one or more of these or other risks or uncertainties materialize, or should any of the underlying assumptions prove incorrect, actual results may vary in material respects from those expressed or implied by the forward-looking statements made by us contained in this prospectus.
+As a result of the foregoing, readers should not place undue reliance on the forward-looking statements contained in this prospectus.
+The forward-looking statements contained in this prospectus are expressly qualified in their entirety by the foregoing cautionary statements.

 Forward looking statements speak only as of the date on which they are made, and we undertake no obligation to update any forward-looking statements or other information contained in this report, whether as a result of new information, future events or otherwise.
-You are advised, however, to consult any additional disclosures we make in our reports on Form 6-K filed with the U.S. Securities and Exchange Commission (the "SEC").
-Please also see the cautionary discussion of risks and uncertainties under "Item 3.
-Key Information-D. Risk Factors."
+You are advised, however, to consult any additional disclosures we make in our reports on Form 6-K filed with the SEC.
+Please also see the cautionary discussion of risks and uncertainties under "Risk Factors."